davidly/m68/README.md

     * ttt68u.s: a 68000 assembly version of ttt with loops unrolled for performance.
     * m.bat/m.sh: builds C apps
     * ma.bat/ma.sh: builds .s assembly apps
+    * mall.bat/mall.sh and runall.bat/runall.sh: builds and runs all test cases

+mtpascal folder:

+    * standard distribution of the Digital Research MT Pascal compiler
+    * e.pas, sieve.pas, ttt.pas: apps that can be built with the Pascal compiler running in m68
+    * m.bat/m.sh: builds Pascal apps
+    * mall.bat/mall.sh and runall.bat/runall.sh: builds and runs all test cases

+cb68 folder:

+    * standard distribution of the Digital Research BASIC compiler
+    * e.bas, sieve.bas, ttt.bas: apps that can be built with the BASIC compiler running in m68
+    * m.bat/m.sh: builds BASIC apps
+    * mall.bat/mall.sh and runall.bat/runall.sh: builds and runs all test cases

 notes/bugs:

-    * C++ exceptions don't work yet due to _start not initializing them for newlib
+    * C++ exceptions don't work due to _start not initializing them for newlib
     * These insructions are unimplemented: movep, tas, trapv, illegal, chk
-    * Only the subset of CP/M 68K required to run the C compiler, assembler, and linker along with some test apps has been implemented.
+    * Only the subset of CP/M 68K required to run the compilers, assembler, and linker along with some test apps have been implemented.
+    * Unlike the 68000, addresses aren't limited to 24 bits.
+Data in the high bits will be used as part of the address.